RAF Odiham

 Joint Helicopter Command

-- 18 (B) Squadron- Chinook HC.4/HC.4A/HC.5
+No. 18 (B) Squadron- Chinook HC.4/HC.4A/HC.5

-- 27 Squadron- Chinook HC.4/HC.4A/HC.5
+No. 27 Squadron- Chinook HC.4/HC.4A/HC.5

 Joint Special Forces Aviation Wing

-- No 7 - Chinook HC.4/HC.6
+- No. 7 Squadron - Chinook HC.4/HC.6

 Army Air Corps

-- No 657 Squadron - Lynx AH.9A (Squadron disbanded January 2018)
+- No. 657 Squadron - Lynx AH.9A (Squadron disbanded January 2018)

 During 2016 a number of RAF squadrons celebrated their centenaries and special events were held at various RAF airfields, including Odiham.
 Click on the following link for further information - www.airshowspresent.com/chinook-centenary-specials-event.html